Boll Weevil Monument: Vandalism

 The boll weevil, and sometimes even the entire monument, has been repeatedly stolen throughout the years.
 Each time it was found and repaired by the city of Enterprise until July 11, 1998.
 On that day vandals ripped the boll weevil out of the statue's hands and permanently damaged the statue.
 City leaders were going to repair the original statue and put it back, but it proved too difficult and costly.
 A polymer-resin replica was erected in its place in downtown Enterprise in 1998.
 The original was on display at Enterprise's Depot Museum, a few hundred feet away at 106 Railroad Street.
 In 2019, following the 100th anniversary of the monument, it was moved to the Pea River Historical and Genealogical Society's Gift Shop.
 A nearby security camera monitors the monument for further vandalism.
 In recent memory, dish soap has been poured into the monument fountain resulting in mounds of suds in and around the monument area.

-In popular culture

-The monument is featured in the original songs "The Biggest Ball of Twine in Minnesota" by "Weird Al" Yankovic and "Southern Air" from Ray Stevens' album Surely You Joust.

-The monument was referenced by Boss Hogg in an episode of The Dukes of Hazzard.

-The monument is featured on the artwork of "Voyage Textile", the debut EP of French band "Cocotte".
-The song "Charançon Armageddon" is a fiction inspired by the story of the monument.

-A question about the pest and monument in Alabama was referred to on an episode of the game show, "Cash Cab" which takes place in New York, NY.

-The monument was the subject of an episode of the PBS game show, "Where in the World is Carmen Sandiego," with the titular character's goons stealing it and the object for the players being to track it down.